 When disassembling the locomotive, it is recommended that it be placed upside-down into a foam cradle to protect it from damage.
 In order to remove the body, simply remove the coupler box screws, couplers, and coupler boxes.
 Once the screws and coupler boxes are removed, the body shell can now be removed from the mechanism.
-Pay particular attention to the possibility of wires or other connections between the body and chassis.
 Gently lift up on the body while paying close attention to small details.
 This should allow the body to be easily removed as only friction is holding it in place.
-To install crew figures in the cab, gently disconnect any handrails connected to the cab.
 There is a tab at the top rear of the cab where it connects to the long hood.
 Once the handrails are detached, the cab can be lifted up vertically.
 This will take a small amount of force to pop the tab loose to allow the cab to come up.
 Reassemble the model in the reverse order.